TornKit/drztrades/README.md

+This script requires Tampermonkey or another user script manager and depends on Torn Tools using the
+"show market value" option for your
+Items page.

-This script requires Tampermonkey or another user script manager.
-This script adds a button to your Items page which, when clicked, gathers the items listed (obeying any filters on the list) and displays in a new window a table with the gathered items listed.
+This  script adds a button to your
+Items page which, when clicked, gathers the items listed (obeying any filters on the list) and displays in a new window a table with the gathered items listed.
-The list contains adjustable quantity buttons, the market price for each item, and calculations to total each item together and multiply the result by 98%, displaying to the user the total Zoraida will offer for the items listed in their quantities shown.
+The list contains adjustable
+quantity buttons, the market price for each item, and calculations to total each item together and multiply the result by 98%, displaying to the user the total
+Zoraida will offer for the items listed in their quantities shown.

 Users are encouraged to compare